verus-lang/verus/Status:-currently-supported-Rust-features.md

 - struct types: supported
     - except for tuple struct types: medium priority
 - enum types: supported
-    - except for struct patterns: high priority
 - union types: unsupported
 - function item types: low priority
-- closure types: low priority
+- closure types: low priority for exec/proof; for specs, you can use the Map type, which can be initialized with a closure
 - pointer types:
     - shared references: supported
     - mutable references: high priority